Google kicks out toolbars out of Chrome Web Store

 Google typically favors open app outlets governed extra through consumer evaluations than using a government-approved instrument.
 However, even with its slightly open way, Google is exhibiting an ecosystem it wants to control and believes walled gardens still have a spot within the tech trade.

-In up to date Chrome net store developer insurance policies, Google now comprises this language:
+In up-to-date Chrome net store developer insurance policies, Google now comprises this language: